-Dog hot spots are the bane of our canine friends, often happening during both the spring and fall shedding season and are the bane of many dogs’ existence.
+Dog hot spots often happen during both the spring and fall shedding season and are the bane of many dogs’ existence.
 Some develop hot spots all year long, especially those with very thick, wooly coats.
 Have your dogs ever suffered from hot spots, a kind of moist dermatitis in dogs?

 Fortunately, hot spots are not a problem for cats.
 Kitties, though, do have their own issues with shedding and hairballs.
 Bathing cats can help with that.